Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     :target:   target number

-    The driver will try to send a BUS DEVICE RESET message to the target.
+    The driver will try to send a BUS DEVICE RESET message to the woke target.
-    (Only supported by the SYM53C8XX driver and provided for test purpose)
+    (Only supported by the woke SYM53C8XX driver and provided for test purpose)

 8.10 Abort all tasks of all logical units of a target
 -----------------------------------------------------